-A radio signal received through scattering will generally be weak, and suffer from rapid flutter or hollow sounding distortion.
-It is weak because only a small portion of the energy reaches you (think of how much weaker the scattered light from the laser is compared to the what's reaches the wall).
-And it is distorted because your antenna is receiving the signal from multiple direction (radio wave-paths) at once (think of how you can see the green laser scattered by the mist as an extended line, instead of a single point).
+It'll be weak because only a small portion of the energy reaches you (think of how much weaker the scattered light from the laser is compared to the what's reaches the wall directly).
+And it'll be distorted because your antenna will be receiving the signal from multiple directions (radio wave-paths) at once (think of how you can see the green laser scattered by the mist as an extended line, instead of a single point).
 As we'll see later, when a signal splits and takes different path (of different lengths), they recombined with an "echo" which cans cause distortion.